 Just imagine the stem cell as the mother of all cells – the one who nurtures and teaches the other cells, transforming them into adult cells with specific roles and responsibilities within the human body.
 Like in all hierarchy, there is one that also exists in this stem cell world.
 Some stem cells have greater capacity to differentiate and direct tissue systems, where as other stem cells may only have limited power and life span.
 It makes sense that stem cells would be more effective when obtained from an actively growing life source, whereby their degree of differentiation and maturity would be unrivalled.

 They serve as an internal repair system, dividing essentially without limit to replenish other cells as long as the person or animal is still alive.
-When a stem cell divides, each new cell has the potential either to remain a stem cell or become another type of cell with a more specialized function, such as a muscle cell, a red blood cell, or a brain cell.
+Upon stem cell division, the resulting pair of cells possesses the capacity to either persist as stem cells or differentiate into other cell types, each geared towards a more specific role, such as a muscle cell, a red blood cell, or a brain cell.
 Stem cells are capable of replication, proliferation, differentiation and long term cell renewal.

 Broadly stem cells are categorised as Embryonic and Non Embryonic (adult).
 Embryonic stem cells are derived from the embryo, as the name implies.
 These cells are very versatile and can differentiate into any cell type.
 Adult stem cells on the other hand, are not from the embryo, but instead from specific tissue systems like blood, muscle, skin etc. They can only differentiate into their own lineage and kind.
 The word “potency” describes the degree of differentiation capable of a stem cell.